Ingrid Conley-Abrams is a school librarian, Speaker/Panelist for hire, and wearer of aggressively cheerful clothing.

-Serious Bio Time: I have been a public children’s librarian in NYC since 2008.
+I have recently embarked on a brand new career track as a school librarian at an independent school in NYC.
+However, most of my librarianing has been spent as a public children’s librarian in NYC (2008-2015).
 Before that, I was a librarian at one of the United States’ last few private, subscription libraries.
-I am one of the American Library Association’s Emerging Leaders of 2012, as well as a founding member of Urban Librarians Unite, which exists to fight library budget cuts in NYC.
-I’m Director-at-Large of ALA’s LGBT Round Table and a member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015).
-Along with Natalie Binder, I am a co-creator of Libraries Changed My Life.
-And before that?
-I did serious time as a:
+I am one of the American Library Association’s Emerging Leaders of 2012.
+I was Director-at-Large of ALA’s GLBT Round Table a proud former member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015), and I just finished a term on the Stonewall Book Award Committee.

-♥ Oh hey, it should be said that my opinions and thoughts do not necessarily reflect those of my employer.
+♥ Oh hey, it should be said that my opinions are all mine and not yours, and do not necessarily reflect those of my employer.

 ♥ Though I am a children’s librarian, my blog may or may not be suitable for kids to read.
 Go read them a nice book, instead.
 Or wouldn’t a nice walk in the park be nice?